 Psalms 33; 146, Isaiah 5:18-25, 1 Thessalonians 5:12-28, Luke 21:29-38

 Yesterday we looked at the relationship between God and humanity as a love story cycling from estrangement to reunion.
 Today’s reading from Paul’s first letter to the Thessalonians also addresses love, but more how to express the practical sort of love we are called to implement in our community.
 This type of love, also known as agape or charitable love, is not about affection, but about action.
-When Paul advises his audience not to repay evil with evil but to do kindness always, he does not add “and like each other.”
-One of the attributes of Christian love is that we do right by others no matter how we feel in the moment.
+When Paul advises his audience not to repay evil with evil but to do kindness always, note he does not add “and you have to like each other while you do it.”
+One of the attributes of Christian love is that we strive do right by others no matter how we feel in the moment.

 We act in love toward others because they are beloved of God, not because we are fond of them, or because charitable actions “feel” good.
-However we can reap spiritual benefits from these actions, especially if our actions are loving when our gut is not.
-In a culture that encourages us to let feelings guide our actions, we tend to forget that our actions mold our feelings.
+However, we can reap spiritual benefits from these actions, especially if our actions are loving when our gut is not.
+In a culture that encourages us to let feelings guide our choices, it’s easy to forget that our choices also mold our feelings.
 Acting in love transforms us into loving people who reflect the love of God.
 What more could we aspire to?

 Comfort: You are stronger than a collection of feelings.

 Challenge: Read some books or articles on managing emotions.

 Prayer: Thank you, God, for giving me the ability to be better than I feel I am.
 Amen.

 Discussion: What emotions do you have the most trouble controlling?